Eastern Washington visits Florida International after Jones' 26-point game

 Miami; Sunday, 6 p.m.
 EST

-BOTTOM LINE: Florida International takes on the Eastern Washington Eagles after Denver Jones scored 26 points in Florida International's 83-50 win over the Stony Brook Seawolves.
+BOTTOM LINE: Florida International hosts the Eastern Washington Eagles after Denver Jones scored 26 points in Florida International's 83-50 win over the Stony Brook Seawolves.

-The Panthers have gone 3-1 in home games.
-Florida International scores 82.8 points and has outscored opponents by 5.2 points per game.
+The Panthers are 3-1 on their home court.
+Florida International is seventh in C-USA in rebounding averaging 32.6 rebounds.
+Nick Guadarrama paces the Panthers with 4.8 boards.

 The Eagles are 0-2 on the road.
-Eastern Washington is fifth in the Big Sky allowing 69.2 points while holding opponents to 42.6% shooting.
+Eastern Washington is 0-3 against opponents with a winning record.

-TOP PERFORMERS: Javaunte Hawkins averages 2.4 made 3-pointers per game for the Panthers, scoring 9.8 points while shooting 38.7% from beyond the arc.
+TOP PERFORMERS: Javaunte Hawkins is shooting 38.7% from beyond the arc with 2.4 made 3-pointers per game for the Panthers, while averaging 9.8 points.
 Jones is shooting 62.7% and averaging 20.4 points for Florida International.

-Steele Venters is scoring 11.2 points per game and averaging 1.5 rebounds for the Eagles.
+Steele Venters is shooting 37.5% and averaging 11.2 points for the Eagles.
 Angelo Allegri is averaging 9.2 points for Eastern Washington.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.